xlcnd/isbnlib/README.rst

 ``editions(isbn, service='merge')``
     Returns the list of ISBNs of editions related with this ISBN.
-By default uses 'merge' (merges 'thingl' and 'wiki'), but other providers are available:
+By default uses 'merge' (merges 'openl', 'thingl' and 'wiki'), but other providers are available:
-    'thingl' (uses the service ThingISBN from **LibraryThing**), 'wiki' (uses the service Citation from **Wikipedia**) and 'any' (first tries 'wiki', if no data then 'thingl').
+    'openl' (uses the search API from **Open Library**), 'thingl' (uses the service ThingISBN from **LibraryThing**), 'wiki' (uses the service Citation from **Wikipedia**) and 'any' (first tries 'wiki', if no data then 'openl').

 ``isbn_from_words(words)``
     Returns the most probable ISBN from a list of words (for your geographic area).